TheXYZNetwork/xWarn/README.md

 # xWarn
 An addon for [xAdmin](https://github.com/OwjoTheGreat/xadmin) that allows you to warn players for breaking the rules.
-It doesn't have a UI, thus it uses the developer console to list any warnings a user may have.
+It doesn't have a UI, thus it uses the developer console (or chat) to list any warnings a user may have.

 # Requirements
 [xAdmin](https://github.com/OwjoTheGreat/xadmin).
 If you don't install this xWarn will throw an error and refuse to work.